 Inference-making is the ability for students to go beyond what is explicitly stated in the text in order to gain a deeper understanding of what they are reading.
 For example, if a student reads a story that starts with, “Sarah grabbed her umbrella.
 The sky was dark and menacing,” the student can infer that rain is likely in Sarah’s neighborhood.
 Inference-making is a complex skill necessary for a reader to achieve complete comprehension of a passage.
 It requires students to retrieve background knowledge (the sky darkens when it rains) and connect it to textual information to build an understanding of what they are reading.
 Children who struggle with reading comprehension tend to struggle with making inferences.

 Newsela is an excellent tool to help teachers bolster inference-making skills.
 For example, teachers can use an event of global significance, such as the attack on Ukraine, and have students read and review multiple articles or primary sources about different aspects of the conflict, from various perspectives.
 Then we can ask students to make inferences based on what they read - prompting them to infer on the actions and ramifications of the invasion and its impact on the citizens of Ukraine, for example.
-Together, explicit instruction has the potential to improve students’ reading comprehension skills.
+Together, explicit instruction on inference-making has the potential to improve students’ reading comprehension skills.

 Helping our learners develop their literacy skills is an essential component of their academic growth.
 We can push all learners to achieve their educational goals by targeting specific skills and leveraging research-grounded practices.